WP Rocket Review

 Alright so, we’ve already configured the plugin, now is the time to test the actual performance of the plugin, I want to see what are the actual performance advantage of using WP Rocket on a real WordPress site, Blogosense.com.

 Yes, what could be better than Blogosense itself, to test the WP Rocket.
-Before, I begin the test let me give you a brief information about this site.
+Before, I begin the test let me give you a piece of brief information about this site.

 (Blogosense.com un-optimized, no cache plugin, no WP Rocket, link to this test)